Peloreus

+“Mars & the Giant Peloreus” by Joseph-Jacques Odolant-Desnos (1839).

 In Greek mythology, Peloreus (Ancient Greek: Πελωρεὺς) or Pelorus (Πέλορος) was one of the Gigantes, children of Gaia and Tartarus.

 Mythology

 In Nonnus' Dionysiaca, Peloreus and his brothers were incited by Hera to fight against Dionysus.
 This was recounted in the following passage:But Inachian Hera had not softened her rancorous rage for Argos maddened; she remembered the frenzy of the Achaian women and prepared again to attack Bacchos.
 She addressed her deceitful prayers to Allmother Earth, crying out upon the doings of Zeus and the valour of Dionysos, who had destroyed that cloud of numberless earthborn Indians; and when the lifebringing mother heard that the son of Semele had wiped out the Indian nation with speedy fate, she groaned still more thinking of her children.
 Then she armed all round Bacchos the mountainranging tribes of giants, earth's own brood, and goaded her huge sons to battle:

 "My sons, make your attack with hightowering rocks against clustergarlanded Dionysos — catch this Indianslayer, this destroyer of my family, this son of Zeus, and let me not see him ruling with Zeus a bastard monarch of Olympos!
 Bind him, bind Bacchos fast, that he may attend in the chamber when I bestow Hebe on Porphyrion as a wife, and give Cythereia to Chthonios, when I sing Brighteyes the bedfellow of Encelados, and Artemis of Alcyoneus.

 Bring Dionysos to me, that I may enrage Cronin when he sees Lyaios a slave and the captive of my spear.
 Or wound him with cutting steel and kill him for me like Zagreus, that one may say, god or mortal, that Earth in her anger has twice armed her slayers against the breed of Cronides — the older Titans against the former Dionysos, the younger Giants against Dionysos later born."